President Steinmeier in Stendal: The importance of securing skilled workers for rural regions

 Foto: Bundesregierung/Jesco Denzel

-Direct dialogue with citizens
+Direct exchange with citizens

 Respectful dialogue at the "controversial coffee table"

-Regional advisor Heiko Wisny presented the state initiative Fachkraft im Fokus and focussed in particular on the issue of the shortage of skilled workers.
-The Altmark region is sparsely populated, which makes the challenges facing rural areas all the more apparent.
-Issues such as demographic change, inward and outward migration and the shortage of qualified skilled labour are key challenges that the region must address
+Regional advisor Heiko Wisny presented the state initiative "Fachkraft im Fokus" (Focus on Skilled Workers) and focused in particular on the issue of the shortage of skilled workers.
+The Altmark region is sparsely populated, which clearly highlights the challenges facing rural areas.
+Issues such as demographic change, migration and the shortage of skilled workers are key challenges that the region must address.

 Magdeburg in winter.
 A view of Magdeburg's skyline across the Elbe.